Superlatives ESL Games, Activities and Worksheets

 Superlatives Practice

-ESL Superlatives Worksheet - Grammar Exercises: Categorizing, Gap-fill, Unscrambling, Writing Sentences from Prompts - Intermediate (B1) - 30 minutes
+ESL Superlatives Worksheet - Grammar Exercises: Categorizing, Gap-fill, Unscrambling, Writing Sentences from Prompts - Intermediate (B1) - 25 minutes

-This comprehensive superlative adjectives worksheet helps students to learn and practice superlative adjectives and sentence structure.
+This comprehensive superlative adjectives worksheet helps students to practice superlative adjectives and sentence structure.
 To begin, students categorize adjectives and write them in their superlative form.
 Next, students complete sentences with the superlative form of adjectives in brackets.
 Students then move on to rearrange words to form superlative sentences.
 Lastly, students create their own superlative sentences from prompts.

 Superlatives Practice Preview